 Successful compression balances three factors: cost reduction, response time improvement, and quality maintenance.
 Optimizing one dimension while degrading others produces suboptimal results.

-Performance and Cost Metrics: Track response time, API cost per request, and total monthly cost.
+Track response time, API cost per request, and total monthly cost.
 Compression should deliver proportional improvements: 75% token reduction should yield roughly 60-70% cost reduction and 50-60% response time improvement (the relationships aren't perfectly linear due to model-side optimizations).
 For systems processing 100,000+ requests monthly, cost reduction of $15,000-$40,000 monthly is typical with aggressive but well-executed compression.
 For broader optimization strategies, see our comprehensive guide on reducing LLM token costs.

 Common Compression Mistakes to Avoid